vjlab/resources/about-our-hpc.md

 ## Software, and Using the Command Line

+Software available are:
+- BEAST (executable `beast-mcmc`)
-I've only installed the heavy-duty software, i.e. only BEAST, RAxML and BEAGLE.
-The executables are `beast-mcmc` for beast, and `raxmlHPC`, `raxmlHPC-PTHREADS` and `raxmlHPC-PTHREADS-SSE3` for RAxML (in increasing order of speed; though the last two may vary).
+- RAXML (executable `raxmlHPC`, `raxmlHPC-PTHREADS` and `raxmlHPC-PTHREADS-SSE3`, in increasing order of speed; though the last two may vary)
+- PHYML

+Coming up:
+- BEAST2
+- BEAGLE library

 ### Sending a Job
+*If none of this works, you can still walk over to the server and just use the terminal.
+I don't expect full functionality yet anyway; I'm still in the process of setting up OS-level stuff like where the executables should live, user-interactivity with /home or /usr/local, paths etc so that you can do whatever you want in your partition without any risk of breaking anything.*

-To send a job to the HPC and then disengage your local terminal (so that you can shut off your laptop while your submitted job runs on the HPC), use `nohup`.
+To remotely send a job to the HPC and then disengage your local terminal (so that you can shut off your laptop while your submitted job runs on the HPC), use `nohup`.
 Syntax is:

 ```
 nohup some_command &> my_filename.out&